c4t3l/c4t3l.github.io/content/orch-qemu-testing.md

 This simple setup defines the initial POC for this work.
 The following items must exist:

-1 - Default Qemu image
+1. Default Qemu image
-2 - Socket networking for qemu configured
+2. Socket networking for qemu configured
-3 - User mode (SLIRP) networking for qemu configured
+3. User mode (SLIRP) networking for qemu configured
-4 - Entropy device passthru active in qemu? (see virtio section of qemu manual) 5 - Salt minion already installed in qemu image
+4. Entropy device passthru active in qemu? (see virtio section of qemu manual)
+5. Salt minion already installed in qemu image

 ### Qemu commands

-The following will be translated to python for use with pytest
+The following will be translated (eventually...) to python for use with pytest

 ```
 # Test system1 mcast socket